 Riverside County law enforcement consists of the Riverside County Sheriff's Department and 29 city police agencies.
-Additional resource providers include the District Attorney's Office, the Office of the Public Defender, and the Probation Department.
+Additional resource providers include the District Attorney's Office, the Office of the Public Defender, and the Probation Department, which provide a continuum of services such as Support, Partnerships, Advocacy, and Resources for Kids (SPARK, page 16), De-escalation and Assistance Response Team (DART, page 12), and Gang Awareness, Mentorship and Education (GAME, page 14).

 Educational services throughout the county are provided by public school districts, private schools, and the Riverside County Office of Education (RCOE).
-RCOE provides alternative and continuing education for youth who have struggled academically and/or behaviorally in the traditional school setting, as well as, to youth detained through the Riverside County juvenile justice system.
-This includes youth at the county's three juvenile detention and treatment facilities.
+RCOE provides alternative and continuing education for youth who have struggled academically and/or behaviorally in the traditional school setting, as well as to those detained through the Riverside County juvenile justice system.
+This includes detainees at the county's three juvenile detention and treatment facilities.

 Riverside University Health System - Behavioral Health (RUHS-BH) provides services to people throughout Riverside County through its wellness, mental health, substance abuse, and prevention programs.
-These services are provided at various community hospitals and clinics, in addition to co-locating at several of the Probation Department's offices, and treatment/detention facilities.
-RUHS-BH collaborates with the Probation Department to provide wraparound services and Functional Family Therapy to youth and families involved in the juvenile justice system who exhibit a need for more intensive intervention services.
+These services are provided at various community hospitals and clinics, in addition to co-locating at the Probation Department's treatment/detention facilities.
+RUHS-BH collaborates with the Probation Department to provide wraparound services to youth and their families.